StephenApolinar/PIC16F684_Microcontroller/README.md

  assembly for performance purposes.

 ### In-Circuit Programmer/Debugger
  The PICkit 3 In-Circuit Programmer/Debugger is used to upload the machine code to PIC microcontrollers.
-The PICkit3 product info page can be found at the following link [PICkit3 product info page](http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=PG164130 "PICkit3 Product Info Webpage") .
+Microchip provides a product info page at the following link: [PICkit3 product info page](http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=PG164130) .